learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 app to run in production, we have a different set of needs:

-- **Build** the static HTML, JavaScript and CSS files needed to run our app in the browser, keeping them as small as possible
+- **Build** the static HTML, JavaScript and CSS files needed to run our app in the browser, keeping them as small as possible.
-- **Serve** the application's files from a server hosted online, rather than a local webpack development server
+- **Serve** the application's files from a server hosted online, rather than a local webpack development server.
-- Don't show any error messages/warnings that are meant for developers rather than our website's users
+- Don't show any error messages/warnings that are meant for developers rather than our website's users.

 ### Building a Static React App